zahlman/zahlman.github.io/posts/2025/12/31/oxidation.md

     But it *could* do that.
 It's nothing specific to Rust.
 In fact, the standard library `compileall` offers a primitive solution for it (which Python itself depends on for its own installation process, in the Makefile).
 Separate processes have a cost, but it can be incurred according to heuristics and be a net win (and the per-process cost could be improved by other changes).

+    And of course, when `pip` pre-compiles bytecode, it's invoking functionality within the interpreter which again is written in C. To my understanding, `uv` also uses that at the core, rather than trying to reinvent it.

 Speaking of parallelism...

 1. `uv` also apparently parallelizes downloads.
 I'm unsure how much that really matters given that you only have one Internet connection and it's normally targeting either `pypi.org` or `pythonhosted.com`, but people have told me it's significant when you download a lot of packages.